christopherchristensen/summaries/cnf/chapter2.md

 ## Terminal Emulation Program

-* give users ability to log on and get direct access to legacy programs in a mainframe operating system
+* enable users to log on and get direct access to legacy programs in a mainframe OS
 * Regardless of access method, a terminal emulation program will be required
 * (PuTTY, Tera Term, SecureCRT, and OS X Terminal)